 Without our sponsors our children would not have a chance to graduate from secondary school and to continue their education.
 Many Kenyan children leave school after 8th grade and look for a temporary job as a daily labourer which provides just enough to survive.
 Or they are unemployed and are provided with food by a family member.

-In 2018/2019, we have already been able to help 15 children to attend secondary school.
+In 2018/2019 we were already able to help 15 children to attend secondary school.

 Rama has lived at the orphanage of Little Angel for many years.
 After finishing Secondary School successfully in 2020, he started the schooling education “Health Records” in Kisumu.
 This is comparable to an education to a medical professional clerk in a hospital.